| Share | Tweet |

 A family historian is always on the lookout for any photo, document, vital record, letter, or receipt that helps piece together the threads of life about an ancestor.
-Besides checking with other family members, including some newly located distance cousins, one never knows where the next fascinating old photo or letter might surface on today’s newest means of communication, the Internet.
+Besides checking with other family members, including some newly located distance cousins, one never knows where the next fascinating old photo or letter might surface on the Internet.
+Use these Four Resources for discovery:

 There is the favorite eBay auction site with countless family items; bibles, photos, books, letters and certificates available.
 The number available varies.
 On any given day there could be over a thousand family bibles on eBay.
 Of interest is the many auction items related to a town or region where an ancestor lived; postcards, photos or history.
 For example, Cleveland, Ohio could have over 300 different vintage postcards on eBay.